 To generate masks efficiently in sliding windows, we use various tensor representations in which subtensors represent the mask values.
 For instance, the aligned representation is such that its subtensors enumerate mask values in all windows that overlap it.
 As we show in the image below, the aligned representation enables the use of coarse subtensors to better predict finer-resolution masks.

 We used the TensorMask framework to develop Tensor Bipyramid, a new pyramid structure that naturally captures the geometric structure of the task wherein large objects have high-resolution masks in coarse locations and small objects have low-resolution masks in fine locations.
 The best TensorMask model, which leverages the Tensor Bipyramid structure, achieves 37.1 AP — the standard metric representing average — while the Mask R-CNN counterpart achieves 38.3 AP.

 TensorMask establishes the foundation to explore a new direction for instance segmentation research compared with the standard approach driven by Mask R-CNN.
 With TensorMask, boxes are no longer necessary for high-performance instance segmentation.
 This new, complementary approach can help advance research toward a ground-up unification of object and background segmentation into a single model.
-This research will help us better understand the task of dense mask prediction more broadly, an important part of our continuing to innovate and build stronger image-understanding systems.
+This research will help us better understand the task of dense mask prediction more broadly, an important part of our continued effort to innovate and build stronger image-understanding systems.